gbrouwer/tabula_portfolio/markdown/library.md

 #qs 100
 #qr
 #qc ../assets/resized_300x450_whiteborder/XhaT6YMWDuwC.png test
-#qc Elias Aboujaoude@Virtually You: The Dangerous Powers of the E-Personality@Explores the new phenomenon of the e-personality which allows people to act online with more exaggerated confidence, sexiness, and charisma than they would in person, and discusses how real life is being reconfigured by the Internet.
+#qc Elias Aboujaoude@Virtually You@Explores the new phenomenon of the e-personality which allows people to act online with more exaggerated confidence, sexiness, and charisma than they would in person, and discusses how real life is being reconfigured by the Internet.
 #ql
 #qe